MobilityData/GTFS_Realtime_Best-Practices/README.md

 # GTFS Realtime Best Practices

 Best Practices for Structuring [GTFS Realtime](https://github.com/google/transit/blob/master/gtfs-realtime/spec/en/reference.md) Data.
+⚠️ NOTE: The best practices are in the process of being merged into the spec.
+If you'd like to suggest a new best practice, please go to https://github.com/google/transit/ to open an issue or create a PR. ⚠️

 ## Current Version
 **The current release is v1.0**